ozmodiar192/washyobutt/README.md

 The consumer key we talked about above - that’s what tells Twitter which application I am.

 The nonce is a unique 32-character string that twitter uses to detect duplicate requests.
-This needs to be random.
+This needs to be unique.

-The signature is where things start to get interesting.
+The signature is the interesting part.
 This is used to verify your access, your user, and also let’s twitter tell if your request has been altered in transmission.
 It’s a computed value based on a hash of the request created with your secret information.
 If you were to construct this, you’d take all the other parameters from both the http headers and the url, jam them all together and percent encode them.
 Then you’d do the same with your sensitive information - your consumer secret and your oauth token secret.
 Now you feed your jammed together encoded request and your jammed together sensitive information through a hashing algorithm to get a binary string, which you then convert base64.
 Twitter will create the same sensitve string and use the same hashing algorithm verify your request.

 The oauth signature method tells twitter what hashing algorithm you used to generate the signature.